nus-cs2103-AY2021S1/tp/docs/AboutUs.md

 [[portfolio](team/josiah.md)]

 #### Developer and Team Lead
-* Responsible for overall project coordination
+* Responsible for overall project coordination.
-* In charge of defining, assigning, and tracking project tasks
+* In charge of defining, assigning, and tracking project tasks.
-* Ensure project deliverables are done on time and in the right format
+* Ensure project deliverables are done on time and in the right format.

 ### Francis Hodianto